Skip to main content

 What Actually Improves the Experience

 A tripod or stable phone mount matters more than camera quality.
 Handheld video becomes nauseating to watch.
 A $15 phone tripod solves this completely.
-Lighting matters second most.
-Facing natural light makes anyone look better than the best camera in poor lighting.

 How Do You Handle Storage and Backups?